-In all honesty, if I worked there, I would have done the same thing.
-I am sure that the poor soul that tweeted was not thinking about making a buck, I am sure that they did it with the best intentions and now… they must feel like they have gotten a wake up call in Turdland, face down in a bucket of poop, after a night of drinking crap cocktails.
+Honestly, if I had worked there, I would have done the same thing.
+I am sure that the poor soul that tweeted was not thinking about making a buck, I am sure that they did it with the best intentions, and now… they must feel like they have gotten a wake-up call in Turdland, face down in a bucket of poop, after a night of drinking crap cocktails.

-Perhaps I am just not that sensitive, but I really found nothing offensive about the tweet.
-I do not believe that the intention was to offend anyone, make a quick buck or to take advantage of the situation.
+Perhaps I am just not that sensitive, but I found nothing offensive about the tweet.
+I do not believe that the intention was to offend anyone, make a quick buck, or take advantage of the situation.
 It happens.
 Get over it.

 I also had a post for the Music Club highlighting her music 10 minutes after I got the news.
-Really, was it that bad?
-One could argue that I was simply out to get clicks after her passing because search results of her death would bring more site visitors….but that is not the case.
-I really liked Amy Winehouse and I was simply saying “hey, she is gone, check this out, she was awesome”.
+Was it that bad?
+One could argue that I was out to get clicks after her passing because search results of her death would bring more site visitors….but that is not the case.
+I really liked Amy Winehouse and I was simply saying “Hey, she is gone; check this out; she was awesome.”

 Those darn interwebbers felt different though and have mercilessly attacked Microsoft; chewing them up one side and down the other.